femtomc/Jaynes.jl/README.md

 ] add Jaynes
 ```

 `Jaynes.jl` is a (research-oriented) universal probabilistic programming framework which uses source-to-source IR transformations and contextual dispatch to implement the core routines for modeling and inference.
 Succinctly, the core implementation of Jaynes provides the [_generative function interface_](https://www.gen.dev/stable/ref/gfi/#Generative-function-interface-1) of [Gen.jl](https://www.gen.dev/) as a set of configurable [dynamo](https://fluxml.ai/IRTools.jl/latest/dynamo/) execution contexts.
-These contexts can be used to overload your code with new probabilistic programming/differentiable programming behaviors.
+These contexts can be used to overload your code with new probabilistic programming/differentiable programming interfaces.

 This allows the usage of pure Julia as the primary modeling language: